Get E-Book

 socket.destroy(new Error('idle socket'));

-});The code chooses to destroy the socket when inactivity crosses five seconds.
-The eventual peer symptom may be reset-like because local code aborted the connection.
+Here, your code chooses to destroy the socket after five seconds of inactivity.
+The peer may later see reset-like behavior.
 The source was an application timer.

-Good timeout logs name the layer:
+Good timeout logs name the layer -

 connect timeout to 203.0.113.10:443